 Near the pitches there is an animal paddock and chicken coop, with our pet goats, sheep and chickens.
 The goats are super cheeky and love attention and making friends with our guests!
 You can collect eggs from the coop, if the chickens are obliging but these are first come first served!

-In the farmyard we have free hot communal showers, washing up facilities and a small Honesty Shop selling a few essentials.
+In the farmyard we have free hot showers, washing up facilities and a small Honesty Shop selling a few essentials.
 Each pitch has it's own 'Honesty Jar' for the shop and campfire wood so please make sure you bring enough change!
 In the washing up area each pitch has its own locker with an electrical socket for charging small electrical items.

-During your stay you are free to wander across our fields and meadows and explore the fields - just remember to shut the gates so the sheep don't escape!
+During your stay you are free to wander across our fields and meadows and explore the farm - just remember to shut the gates so the sheep don't escape!